Whatever sentiment of joy was felt by the girl or the awakened lions was not shared by the young man standing with them.

 The manservant would not be so easily deterred from fussing over his lord.
 “Sir, you’ve been scratched!”

-“Yes,” the Count shrugged.
-“I’m fine – this is a minor inconvenience.
+The Count shrugged.
+“This is a minor inconvenience.
 Giles is not his usual self.
-Return inside and see to Giles.”
+Return inside and see to him.”

-“This is not the sort of thing that we would entrust to her,” the Count adjusted the tip of his collar on his coat.
-“We’ve used up all the tonic; you need to instruct the kitchen staff on how to make more, much more.
+“This is not the sort of thing that we would entrust to her.”
+The Count adjusted the tip of his collar on his coat.
+“We’ve used up all the tonic; you need to instruct the kitchen staff on how to make more.
 Once it’s done take Smith in with you and have him assist you with administering it to Giles.”

 “Giles pushed himself too hard to cover that much ground in one day.
 The cold and his exhausted state have made the usual after effects of the transformation completely unstable.”